yohman/pfhp/README.md

 ![alt text](images/hh%201.jpg)

 Gender is presented in blue and red squares, households heads with a star, and spouses of household heads with a black dot.
 Servants can be identified by the squares wrapped in a gray border, while non-stem kins (uncles/aunts, nephews/nieces) are squares with a gray border at the bottom.
 This household enjoys a prolonged girth, at no time having less than five members.
-Servants are abundant, and in some years outnumber the "stem" members of the household, indicative of the evident wealth and status.
+Servants are abundant, and in some years outnumber the "stem" members of the household, indicative of the overall wealth and status.

 Finally, consider the following mini-timeline ([household # 219 in Niita Village)](https://yohman.github.io/pfhp/households.html?vil_id=5010130&hhid=21900000):